zipevo/zipcore-lib/docs/usage/transaction.md

 ## .serialize(unsafe)

-**Description**: Retrieve a hex string that can be used with dashd's CLI interface (decoderawtransaction, sendrawtransaction) Flags that can be used to skip tests:
+**Description**: Retrieve a hex string that can be used with zipd's CLI interface (decoderawtransaction, sendrawtransaction) Flags that can be used to skip tests:

 - `disableAll`: disable all checks